 Twitter, the cool social network with over 500 million registered users, is recognized for leading new trends, adapting to market developments, and innovating.
-Twitter’s unique attitude towards patents, however, is less known.
+Twitter’s unique attitude towards a well known strategy – that of applying for a patent – however, is less known.
 A research published in October 2011 discovered a surprising fact: there were no published patent applications submitted to the USPTO by the then 5-year-old Twitter.

 Many factors, on top of having developed a very cool product, have contributed to Twitter’s growth and success since startup days: the marketing strategy, business model, and customer focus, to name a few.
 Patents were not among them.